Crystal Doxie, MBA

 Crystal’s role and responsibilities at NACDD will include various areas of management in pre-and-post award, such as providing grant management support and coordination with CEO, Director of Programs and Director of Operations on the compliance of operational grant policies and procedures as well planning and preparation for the submission of grant application or proposals, identify new grants that align with the Association mission and strategic plan, assist with the preparation of the indirect rate audit proposal with the cognizant agency, and with the Single Audit (formerly known as the A133) and final closeout activities of grants and financial reporting.
 In addition to her regular work, she also provides oversight for the electronic pre-and-post award documentation retention system.

-Crystal is an active member of Grants Professionals Association (GPS), where she serves on the Georgia Chapter of GPS and American Society of Administrative Professionals (ASAP).
+Crystal is an active member of Grants Professionals Association (GPA), where she serves on the Georgia Chapter of GPA and American Society of Administrative Professionals (ASAP).
 She regularly attends annual conferences and is involved in a podcast discussing areas of her expertise working in Grants and Contracts.
 She is very active with the senior adult population and enjoys in her free time volunteering for ministries such as Meals on Wheels and conducting focus groups for Children of Aging Parents (COAP).
 Crystal has successfully orchestrated annual events for senior adults in her community such as Senior’s Night Out and annual picnics.
 Crystal is a strong advocate for caregivers, where she has been a caregiver for 15 years to her mother who has Multiple Scoliosis and promotes healthy mental and physical living for those caring for senior adults.
 In addition to Crystal’s activities involved with the Senior Adult community, she also enjoys spending time with her four grandchildren.